 As for the Walnut Oat Triple Chocolate Chunk Cookies, they are fairly large weighing in at a little less than three oz.
 The texture is chewy and the cookies are sweet but not too sweet thanks to the nuts, which I didn't bother to toast.
 I almost always toast nuts before baking, but in some cases is seems not to matter too much with walnuts.
 I only baked up two of the nine dough rounds and am looking forward to baking up the rest after a good 24 hour chill.

-- 1 cup plus 4 tablespoons (280 grams) unsalted butter, room temperature
+- 1 cup plus 4 tablespoons unalted butter, room temperature (280 grams)

 - 1 large egg

 - 1 large egg yolk

 - 1 cup rolled oats, pulverized in food processor (measure 1 cup before pulverizing) (90 grams)

 - 12-16 oz chocolate milk, white and dark, cut into chunks

 - Stir the flour, baking powder, baking soda and salt together in a medium bowl; set aside.

 - Cream the butter and both sugars in a large mixing bowl using high speed of an electric mixer; Scrape sides of bowl and beat in the vanilla.
 Add the egg and egg yolk and beat just until eggs are incorporated.
 Add the flour mixture and stir until absorbed.
 Add oats and stir just until blended.
 Stir in the nuts and chocolate chips.